alibaba/feathub/docs/content/concepts/basic-concepts.md

 Users should be able to switch between processors by simply specifying the processor type in the `FeathubClient` configuration, without having to change any code related to the feature generation.
-This allows Feathub to maximize developer velocity by providing data scientists with a smooth self-serving experiment-to-production experience.
+This allows FeatHub to maximize developer velocity by providing data scientists with a smooth self-serving experiment-to-production experience.